 It takes between 2.5 – 3 hours to smoke pork tenderloin at 225°F. But every smoker and every cut of meat varies, so use an instant-read digital thermometer.

-This will help you track the temperature to guarantee that you’re not overcooking your dinner.
+This will help you track the temperature to guarantee you’re not overcooking your dinner.

 It’s crucial that you let the meat rest for at least 5 minutes before you slice.
 10 to 15 minutes is even better!
-That gives the fibers of the meat a chance to relax and soak in all of the juices.
+That gives the meat’s fibers a chance to relax and soak up all of the juices.

 Look for the natural lines running through the meat – this is the grain.
 Using a sharp chef’s knife, slice across those lines, not with them.